Redux in React - React Redux Tutorial with Example

 3. Install Redux Toolkit (Optional but Recommended)

-Redux Toolkit simplifies using Redux.
-Install it using:
+Redux Toolkit simplifies Redux usage.
+Install it by running:

 npm install @reduxjs/toolkit